ianferrier777/mini-feature-flag-service/README.md

 # 🏁 Mini Feature Flag Service

-A lightweight feature flag API written in Go, inspired by production-grade systems like Netflix's Fast Feature Work Delivery.
+A lightweight feature flag API written in Go.
 Supports:

 - In-memory flag storage with optional persistence to file
 - User and region-based targeting